rcolomina/quasi_monte_carlo_stock_options/README.md

-# McQmcOptions
+# Monte Carlo and Quasi-Montecarlo Options

-MonteCarlo and Quasi-MonteCarlo methods for assessment of spread and lookback style finantial markerts stock options.
+This repository is a set of scripts about MonteCarlo and Quasi-MonteCarlo methods for assessment of spreads and lookback style stock options.